erezsh/reladiff/docs/how-to-use.md

 - Gives you fine-grained control over the settings switches, without requiring any Python code.

-Use `--conf` to specify that path to the configuration file. data-diff will load the settings from `run.default`, if it's defined.
+Use `--conf` to specify that path to the configuration file. reladiff will load the settings from `run.default`, if it's defined.

 Then you can, optionally, use `--run` to choose to load the settings of a specific run, and override the settings `run.default`. (all runs extend `run.default`, like inheritance).